SneakerheadSean/NBA-Wiki/README.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+Below is a code snippet that shows how I fed data from one API into another, so I can get the NBA players' headshot to render to the browser.

 ``` javascript